playcanvas/vscode-extension/README.md

 * `playcanvas.usePlaycanvasTypes`: Automatically adds a reference to PlayCanvas types files for code suggestions.
 Line is not saved.
 Default is true.

-Playcanvas Access Token is requested when you add a project - generate an access token on your [account page](https://playcanvas.com/account).
+A PlayCanvas Access Token is requested when you add a project.
+Generate an access token on your [account page](https://playcanvas.com/account).

 ---